-Mali’s economy is growing and foreign investment is beginning to return in key sectors such as energy, but investment is limited by continuing insecurity in the country.
+Mali’s economy is growing and some foreign investment has returned in key sectors such as energy, but investment is limited by continuing insecurity in the country.
 The structural adjustment facility agreements signed between the IMF/World Bank and Mali since 1992 encourage foreign investment.
 The government's national strategy to fight poverty as presented to the IMF, World Bank, and other donors emphasizes the role of the private sector in developing the economy.
 Mali is a member of the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (WAEMU), which aim to reduce trade barriers, harmonize monetary policy, and create a common market.

 Mali's Membership in International Organizations

 Mali and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Mali is also one of 15 member countries of ECOWAS (Economic Community of West African States) and one of 12 member countries of CILSS (Permanent Interstates Committee for Drought Control in the Sahel); and a member of the Group of Five (G5) Sahel.

 Mali maintains an embassy in the United States at 2130 R Street NW, Washington, DC 20008 (tel.
 202-332-2249).